 Americans wishing to marry in Egypt must take the following steps in order to marry:

-Step 1: Visit the American Citizen Services, U.S. Embassy
+Step 1: Make an appointment with the American Citizen Services Unit, U.S. Embassy

 Address: 5, Tawfik Diab Street (formerly Latin America Street), Garden City, Cairo.

 Please note a notary appointment is required for this service.
 Demand for notary services is higher than we can accommodate.
 Please don’t make travel arrangements or commit funds until you have booked your notary appointment.